tc39/proposal-iterator.range/compare.md

 #### Haskell

--   Most of functions are common operation to lists therefore not included.
+-   Most of functions are common operations to lists therefore not included.

 #### F